Nelson Mandela once said:

 Australia is one of the best destinations for students who want a quality education.
 It has been placed at the top of the UN Human Development Report.
 100 percent of their kids are enrolled in primary and secondary school.
 And 94 percent of the citizens above 25 years have secondary education.
 The teacher-student ratio in Australia is 14:1.
 The nation supports its teachers by giving them incentives especially those in rural hardship areas.

 Japan has its students focused intensely on academics starting at age six.
 At the moment, the dropout rate is only 0.2 percent.
 Students in Japan perform well, especially in science.
 The nation was ranked second in the global education performance report and seventh in the student assessment survey that tests fifteen-year-old students to compare the education systems of different countries.
-At the moment, the literacy rate of their citizens stands at 99 percent.
+At the moment, the literacy rate of their citizens stands at an impressive 99 percent!

 3. South Korea